Symbols and Series

 Adding color to a purely abstract, geometric plane, and turning it in space, I consider this ribbon-like figure the physical embodiment of pure spirit.
-As a symbol of the human spirit, transcending gender, race, politics and the personal, it presents itself as a balancing act of rationality, feeling, and energy.
-Placed in an ambiguous context, perhaps it is lost, abandoned, or exploring space as a self-sufficient pioneer.
+As a symbol of the human spirit, transcending gender, race, politics and the personal, it is a balancing act of rationality, feeling, and energy.

-These digital prints on metal and paper are not simply printed reproductions of paintings, but original artwork using a computerized process.
-I paint the raw materials, photograph them, and then use Photoshop as a tool to create more complex illusions.
-I have found myself drawn to a dark depiction of fragments, raising questions about the past, preservation or conservation, and the unknown.
+These digital prints on metal and paper are not printed reproductions of paintings, but original artwork using the computer.
+I paint the raw materials, photograph them, and then use Photoshop as a tool to create more complex illusions, raising questions about the fragmentation and erosion of past realities, and conservation.